Zygo/bees/docs/install.md

 Packaging
 ---------

-See 'Dependencies' below.
+See 'Dependencies' above.
 Package maintainers can pick ideas for building and configuring the source package from the Gentoo ebuild:

 <https://github.com/gentoo/gentoo/tree/master/sys-fs/bees>